hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 Now, suppose your site isn't getting much traffic, you can gracefully *scale* down the number of running application pods to one.
-(Similarly you can increase the number of pods if your traffic is starting to grow!)
+(Similarly you can increase the number of pods if your traffic starts to grow!)

 ````
 kubectl scale rc app-orange --replicas=1